The Challenges Free Spirits Face

 10 - Crave A Deeper Connection.

 Free spirits, for all their love of movement and challenge – want to really know the people in their lives.
-You crave more than the occasional Facebook message, phone call or quick cup of coffe.
+You crave more than the occasional Facebook message, phone call or quick cup of coffee.

-You want to be intimately aware of what they’re going through, how they feel and their challenges or celebrations.
+You want to be intimately aware of what they’re going through, how they feel and challenges or celebrations.

 In this age of text messages and emoticons, of busyness and fast paced lives, it can leave you feeling disconnected from those around you, pushing you to change your environment yet again, seeking some place where you will fit in and have those deeper connections you long for.

 11 - A Rolling Stone Gathers No Moss.
-An old saying from my youth – and very apt to the free spirits of the world.
+An old saying from way back – and very apt to the free spirits of the world.
 Constant motion, whether it’s physically moving from place to place or figuratively, from situation to situation, (job to job, relationship to relationship, passion to passion), it means you don’t amass much by comparison to your peers who tend to value consistency over crazy-risk-taking-ventures.

 Generally, this isn’t a bad thing – accumulating stuff isn’t really something to aspire to.
 But it does mean you live a little bit on the edge – especially when talking about money.